 SHDC Offices, Priory Road, Spalding, Lincolnshire PE11 2XE

-Apart from processing in relation to our own employees and with current or potential suppliers contracted by us directly, where we act as the data controller, all of the personal data we process is done so in our capacity as a data processor acting on behalf of ELDC and SHDC.
+Apart from processing in relation to our own employees, with our Telecare-Lifeline customers, and with current or potential suppliers contracted by us directly, where we act as the data controller, all of the personal data we process is done so in our capacity as a data processor acting on behalf of ELDC, SHDC or BBC.

 Information we hold